-It seems that either companies are so obsessed with their competition that they become paralyzed by following their every move, or they don’t really know who their competition is and then get blindsided when the competition comes in and disrupts their marketplace.
+It seems that either companies are so obsessed with their competition that they become paralyzed by following their every move, or they don’t really know who their competition is and then get blindsided when the competition disrupts the marketplace.

-In today’s fierce competitive environment, a company must perform the delicate balance of deeply knowing its true brand essence while also having an acute awareness of its competitors.
-And while the focus on consumers and having self-awareness of your own company is most important, tipping the scale too far in one direction or the other will have negative consequences.
+In today’s fierce environment, a company must perform the delicate balance of deeply knowing its true brand essence while also having an acute awareness of its competitors.
+Though a focus on consumers and having self-awareness of your company is most important, tipping the scale too far in one direction or the other will have negative consequences.
 You should know who your competition is, but you cannot become too myopic in your focus on them.

 Use Data Wisely

 Companies are often guilty of looking at data for a specific purpose, but not looking at it holistically and seeing the other points that are interwoven with the data.
 It can also create fire drills.
 Many a marketer has heard the call for, “Why are sales down here?
 Figure out why!” and off they run to focus on something else.
 Data is important to know what’s occurring, but you can easily overdo it.
 There is a delicate balance.
-It is important to not only sit back in an office and analyze data, but you also need to leave the office and get out and talk with your customers.
+It is important not only to sit back in an office and analyze data, but also to leave the office and talk with your customers.